Contralateral brain: Theories

-or functional advantage of the decussations.
+While the molecular mechanisms for the crossing of axons across the midline are relatively well understood, there is no generally accepted evolutionary theory to explain the contralateral organization of the brain.
+Most well known are the visual map theory of Ramón y Cajal, the efficient wiring theories, and the twist theories.

 Visual map theory

 Cajal's schema of the visual map theory.
 O=Optic chiasm; C=Visual (and motor) cortex; M, S=Decussating pathways; R, G: Sensory nerves, motor ganglia.